What does the Bible verse Jeff Sessions quoted really mean?

 In citing Romans, Sessions made a small but telling slip.
 He said Paul commanded Christians to "obey the laws of the government because God has ordained them."

-But Romans doesn't say that.
+But Romans doesn't quite say that.
 It says obey the "governing authorities" -- that is, the government, not the laws.
 You could argue that one implies the other, but the Bible teems with examples of heroes who disobey the law.

 Take Daniel, for example, who was thrown to the lions because he wouldn't obey an edict requiring all subjects of King Darius to pray only to him.
 Daniel went home, threw open the windows for all to see and got on his knees, defying the edict.
-It was a blatant act of civil disobedience and Daniel is now celebrated as a hero.
+It was a blatant act of civil disobedience.

 "Whenever laws are enacted which contradict God's law, civil disobedience becomes a Christian duty," the late evangelical eminence John Stott wrote in a Bible study on Romans 13.